d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 ![](321-a.png) which is:  _lclc; tc,rclcrc,clcrcl,ct_ and flipped: _rcrc; tc,lcrclc,crclcr,ct_
 Apply the _lclc_ and/or _rcrc_ stitches on the [stitches] page.
 You can apply the rest of the recipe after following the link to _thread diagram as pair diagram_.
-The first droste step then should look like below.

 [stitches]: /GroundForge/stitches?patchWidth=18&patchHeight=35&tile=5-5-5-,-5-5-5,5-5-5-,-5-5-5,5-5-5-,-5-5-5&shiftColsSW=0&shiftRowsSW=6&shiftColsSE=6&shiftRowsSE=6&e1=ctc&c1=ctc&a1=ctc&f2=ctc&d2=ctc&b2=ctc&e3=ctc&c3=crcr&a3=ctc&f4=ctc&d4=ctc&b4=ctc&e5=clcl&c5=ctc&a5=ctc&f6=ctc&d6=ctc&b6=ctc&&droste3=tc,lcrclc,crclcr,ct

 ![](first-step.png)
 [show](/GroundForge/droste?patchWidth=18&patchHeight=35&tile=5-5-5-,-5-5-5,5-5-5-,-5-5-5,5-5-5-,-5-5-5&shiftColsSW=0&shiftRowsSW=6&shiftColsSE=6&shiftRowsSE=6&e1=ctc&c1=ctc&a1=ctc&f2=ctc&d2=ctc&b2=ctc&e3=ctc&c3=crcr&a3=ctc&f4=ctc&d4=ctc&b4=ctc&e5=clcl&c5=ctc&a5=ctc&f6=ctc&d6=ctc&b6=ctc&&droste3=tc,lcrclc,crclcr,ct&droste2=,c30=tc,c31=rclcrc,c32=clcrcl,c33=ct,e50=tc,e51=lcrclc,e52=crclcr,e53=ct)

-Compare the text box of the screenshot with the recipes.
+Compare the text box and thread diagram of the screenshot with the recipes.
-You don't need to edit the big text box, type the desired stitch in the little test box below the stitches gallery, then click a stitch in the pair diagram to apply.
+You don't _need_ to edit the big text box, but in this case it can be easier to copy-paste the recipe and edit to get something like the screenshot.
-As this page can be very slow, the diagrams are only re-rendered after you click the wand.
+After applying the broomstick, the lines will get reorganized and the recipe no longer recognizable.

+Even when changing stitches by clicking the thread diagram, you need the wand to re-render the diagrams because this page can be very slow.
-Changes are highlighted grey until you do.
+Outdated diagram parts are highlighted grey and black until rerendering.

 Note that for the second step, you need to re-render the pair diagram before re-rendering the thread diagram.
 Otherwise, the changes don't appear.